IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/offline.md

   * No intermediated discrete representations (source language like in cascade or target languages like in rover)
   * All parameters/parts that are used during decoding need to be trained on the end2end task (may also be trained on other tasks -> multitasking ok, LM rescoring is not ok)

+All the systems will be evaluated on the combination of the different test tests (depending on the language directions) and on each specific test set.
+It is important to note that all the test sets will be released together, but specific information to identify the different test sets will be associated with the data.
+For instance, each audio file will have an clear identifier of the type of data: TEDtalk_1.wav, ACL_1.wav, Press_1.wav.
+More detailed information will be released with the test sets.

 ## Test Data

 More information about the test data will be released in March.
 {: .notice--info}

 <!-- Details description of the data and links to download -->